 Keep It Simple

 When fishing close into the margin, it's better to keep things nice and simple.
-Fishing one rod on a spot is the way forward when margin fishing otherwise there is simply too much lines in the water to where you're fishing.
+Fishing one rod on a spot is the way forward when margin fishing, otherwise there are simply too many lines in the water to where you're fishing.